saeedalam/Rust-Universe/Chapter-4-Basic-Syntax-and-Data-Types.md

     println!("x: {}, y: {}, MAX_SPEED: {}, NAME: {}",
              x, y, MAX_SPEED, NAME);

+    // Key differences:
+    // - let can be mutable or shadowed
+    // - const must be known at compile time
+    // - static has a fixed memory address
 }
 ```

 ## Comments and Documentation

-Rust supports several types of comments and documentation.
+Rust supports several types of comments and powerful documentation features.

 ### Regular Comments